martinmyname/DigitLand1/README.md

-# property-exchange: a real-estate application powered by Ethereum blockchain
+# DigitLand: a land ownership and real-estate application powered by Ethereum blockchain

 <br>

-## Author: Saketh Varma, Pericherla

-Demo at <a href="https://youtu.be/EA9PAkR1seQ">https://youtu.be/EA9PAkR1seQ</a>
+## Authors: This is a group project of 4
+-Kaweesi Martin Anderson
+-Nannungi Rebecca
+-Bariyo Derrick
+-Kalema George

 ## Introduction:

-- Property exchange is a unified online marketplace for buying and selling properties.
+- DigitLand is a unified online marketplace for buying and selling properties.
 All the steps involved in the sale are made completely transparent and verifiable by leveraging the Ethereum Blockchain.

 - Each property is represented as a single non-fungible token(NFT) using the ERC721 Standard.